ACT Changes Extended Time: Does it Matter?

 Students who struggle with time management and organization, typically those with ADHD.
 This might also help students with weak flexible thinking who often have difficulty evaluating trade-offs.
 Not needing to make decisions about how to allocate that large block of time across four tests can be one less thing to worry about it.

 The new structure ensures they spend sufficient time on every section and minimizes the chance that they get stuck on a single area at the expense of overall performance.
 However, it will be critical that they have clear score optimization strategies for every subject test given the new time constraints.
-You can find strategies here.
+Find ACT strategies.

 Who Might Lose?